 - a.
-One horse and rider combination

-- b.
-No extra entry fee required

-- c.
-Must enter the following classes:

-- 1. One (1) conformation for youth mares or geldings

-- 2. One (1) youth speed event

-- 3. One (1) youth cow or ranch event

-- 4. One (1) youth show event

-- d.
-All classes must be declared at time of entry e.
-Eligibility excludes fun/exhibition classes/events

-- f.
-Horses under age three (3) are not eligible

-- h.
-Grand/Reserve points do not count for this award

-- i.
-The point scales for Versatility and High-Point awards may be found on page 24 of this rule book.
-The limited classes may not be used for Versatility.
+One horse and rider combination - b.
+No extra entry fee required - c.
+Must enter the following classes: - Conformation class for versatility horses.
+All horses regardless of sex will show together.
+The placings will count towards versatility only and there will be no entry fee for this class.
+The horse is also required to exhibit in youth mares or youth geldings to be versatility eligible. - 2.
+One (1) youth cow or ranch event (L1/L2 classes may not be used for versatility) - 3.
+One (1) youth show event - 4.
+One (1) youth speed event - d.
+All classes must be declared at time of entry - e.
+Eligibility excludes fun/exhibition classes/events - f.
+Horses under age three (3) are not eligible - h.
+Grand/Reserve points do not count for this award - i.
+The point scales for Versatility and High-Point awards may be found on page 18 of this rule book.